Uzbekistan Trip. Day 3: Bukhara

 A simple yet unique ornament

-Since 7th century, several ensembles has been erected in this complex as praying hall.
-But many has been burned down by the Genghis Khan during the invasions in 1220.
+Since the 7th century, several ensembles have been erected in this complex as praying halls.
+But many were burned down by Genghis Khan during the invasions in 1220.
 Only the minaret has been kept safe during the siege.

 The current mosque were built in 1514